• Skip to primary navigation

 Follow me on Instagram, Facebook, Pinterest ,Youtube and Twitter .

-Tried this Nei Appam ?
-Do let me know how you liked it.Tag us on Instagram @sharmispassions and hash tag it on #sharmispassions.
+Tried this Nei Appam Recipe?
+Do let me know how you liked it.Tag us on Instagram sharmispassions and hash tag it on #sharmispassions.

 Print Recipe Pin Recipe

-Nei Appam is a traditional & festive sweet made by blending rice flour with powdered jaggery and simmering it in ghee molds.
-Nei Appam is a popular delicacy in Kerala and is commonly made for Karthigai Deepam across South India.
-How to make Nei Appam is explained in this post with step by step pictures.
+Nei Appam is a traditional and festive sweet made using raw rice, rice flour, jaggery cardamom powder etc. Nei Appam is a popular delicacy and is commonly made for Karthigai Deepam across South India.
+Learn to make Nei Appam with step by step pictures.

 Servings12 Appams